Sahana-manjunath1995/College_api_project/readme.md

 ## COLLEGE DATABASE WITH API

    This project aims at creating website for retrieving information regarding students, teachers and library.
+I have used Flask for creating endpoints and a flask-sqlalchemy library to create table modules and run SQL queries, finally containerizing the application and its deployment in docker.
+API documentation is done by using swagger.